History of Islam: Mongol period

+During his lifetime, ibn Taimiyya played only a marginal role and most of his writings were rejected.
+He was repeatedly accused of blasphemy by anthropomorphizing God, and his disciple Ibn Kathir distanced himself from his mentor.
+Yet, some of Ibn Taymiyya's teaching influenced Ibn Kathir's methodology on tafsīr, discounted much of the exegetical tradition since then.
+Only centuries later, among Wahhabis and in 21st century Salafism, their writings gained notable importance.

 Islamic Mongol empires

 Ultimately, the Ilkhanate, Golden Horde, and the Chagatai Khanate – three of the four principal Mongol khanates – embraced Islam.
 In power in Syria, Mesopotamia, Persia, and further east, over the rest of the 13th century gradually all converted to Islam.
 Most Ilkhanid rulers were replaced by the new Mongol power founded by Timur (himself a Muslim), who conquered Persia in the 1360s, and moved against the Delhi Sultanate in India and the Ottoman Turks in Anatolia.
 Timur's ceaseless conquests were accompanied by displays of brutality matched only by Chinggis Khan, whose example Timur consciously imitated.
 Samarqand, the cosmopolitan capital of Timur's empire, flourished under his rule as never before, while Iran and Iraq suffered large-scale devastation.
+Muslim scholars, such as Nasir al-Din al-Tusi and Qutb al-Din al-Shirazi, studied in the Maragheh observatory, erected by Hulegu Khan.

 The Middle East was still recovering from the Black Death, which may have killed one third of the population in the region.
 The plague began in China, and reached Alexandria in Egypt in 1347, spreading over the following years to most Islamic areas.
 The combination of the plague and the wars left the Middle Eastern Islamic world in a seriously weakened position.
 The Timurid dynasty would found many strong empires of Islam, including the Mughals of India.